• Home

 General Information

 Scholarships for college and university students can come from a range of sources – federal, state, colleges and universities, professional organizations, and private endowments.
-To receive that FREE money, you’ll need to follow a few steps:
+To receive that free money, follow these steps:

-2. Register with the Kamehameha Schools’ Ho`oulu Hawaiian Data Center (HHDC) to verify your Hawaiian ancestry.
+2. Register with the Kamehameha Schools Ho’oulu Hawaiian Data Center (HHDC) to verify your Hawaiian ancestry.
+Many programs require this documentation.

 hawaiian scholarships scholarships for hawaiians scholarships for native hawaiians